grgrdvrt/poulette/README.md

 # Poulette, the color palette

-Poulette a proof of concept for a color mixer interface.
+Poulette is a proof of concept for a color mixer interface.
 [Play with the demo](https://www.grgrdvrt.com/poulette-demo)

 ![demo](images/demo.gif)